eizoflexscan/docker-rstudio-server/README.md

 This has proven useful
 * if you need to run your analysis on a high-end server rather than your laptop
 * if you want all your team members to work on the same R installation
-* when connecting to R on a cloud instance

-This image is based on [bigboards/docker-rstudio-server](https://github.com/bigboards/docker-rstudio-server "bigboards/docker-rstudio-server") originally developed by Koen Rutten for workshops using [Rstudio Server](https://www.rstudio.com/products/rstudio/#Server) as X instances on [Bigboard](www.bigboards.io).
+This image was originally developed by Koen Rutten for workshops using [Rstudio Server](https://www.rstudio.com/products/rstudio/#Server) as X instances on [Bigboard](www.bigboards.io).
 It currently uses the Rstudio Server open-source edition so there is no load-balancing.
 If you need load-balancing, you can either upgrade to the Commercial License edition or use [Architect Server](https://www.openanalytics.eu/products) from [OpenAnalytics](https://www.openanalytics.eu/).

 ## Files Description